fabianvanrissenbeck/memclave-ime/docs/subkernel.md

 1. The trusted loader is deployed to the DPU and the DPU boots up.
 The DPUs MRAM is exposed to the host system (the potential adversary) which boots up itself.
-   The DPU initially loads the block loading block.
+   The DPU waits for the first block in MRAM.
 2. The host (or some client connected to the host) writes a load block message into MRAM and signals the DPU to process it.
 At this stage, no user key is deployed to the DPU, which means that only blocks that carry the MAC generated